Government borrowing in November highest on record

 - Published

-Government borrowing in November hit its highest level since monthly records began in 1993, official figures said.
+Government borrowing in November hit its highest level for the month since records began, official figures said.

-Borrowing - the difference between spending and tax income - stood at £22bn for the month as the public sector spent more than it received.
+Borrowing - the difference between spending and tax income - stood at £22bn as the public sector spent more than it received.

-The figure was £13.9bn more than in November last year, the Office for National Statistics (ONS) said.
+Government spending on cost-of-living payments and energy bill support for households helped fuel the rise.

-The ONS said the interest on government debt in November was £7.3bn, the highest figure since 1997.
+The ONS said the interest on government debt in November rose to £7.3bn, the highest figure since 1997.

+"Since mid-2021, the cost of servicing central government debt has increased considerably," the ONS said.

+"The recent high levels of debt interest payable are largely a result of higher inflation."